AdaCore/gnatstudio/docs/users_guide/editing.rst

   For example, the sequence :kbd:`control-u 79 -` inserts 79 characters of
   '-' in the current editor.
 This is often useful to insert separators.

-  If you are using the Emacs mode (see :menuselection:`Tools --> Plug-ins` menu), you can also use the sequence :kbd:`control-u 30 control-k` to delete 30 lines.
+  If you are using the Emacs mode (see :menuselection:`Edit --> Preferences --> Key Shortcuts` menu), you can also use the sequence :kbd:`control-u 30 control-k` to delete 30 lines.

 * Recording macros